Whether a computer science student or a seasoned IT professional, a decent laptop is your best friend.

 As I stated earlier, you should consider OS and software compatibility beforehand.
 For example, if you want to become a Windows app or software developer, then there is no point in buying a Mac just because it is trendy.

-However, if you pick Macbook with an M1 or later processor, then there are not many options available in the market other than Parallels.
+However, if you pick a Macbook with an M1 or later processor, there are not many options available in the market besides Parallels.
 Parallels is a paid tool that allows users to use macOS and Windows simultaneously.

 6. Battery

-Recently I bought Macbook Pro with an M1 processor solely because I wanted the best battery life.
+I recently bought a Macbook Pro with an M1 processor because I wanted the best battery life.
 I was tired of always carrying a charger and running out of battery while working outside.

 Buying a Macbook is the best choice if you also want the same.
 I also used Dell and HP laptops while I was a CS student, and their battery worked great only for the first six months.